rhx/gir2swift/README.md

 ## Troubleshooting
 Here are some common errors you might encounter and how to fix them.

+### Missing `.gir` Files
+If you get an error such as

+	Girs located at
+	Cannot open '/GLib-2.0.gir': No such file or directory

+Make sure that you have the relevant `gobject-introspection` packages installed (as per the Pre-requisites section), including their `.gir` and `.pc` files.

 ### Old Swift toolchain or Xcode
-If you get an error such as
+If, when you run `swift build`, you get a `Segmentation fault (core dumped)` or circular dependency error such as

-	$ ./build.sh
-	error: unable to invoke subcommand: /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/swift-package (No such file or directory)
+	warning: circular dependency detected while parsing pangocairo: harfbuzz -> freetype2 -> harfbuzz

-this probably means that your Swift toolchain is too old.
+this probably means that your Swift toolchain is too old, particularly on Linux (at the time of this writing, some Linux distributions require at least Swift 5.5).
 Make sure the latest toolchain is the one that is found when you run the Swift compiler (see above).

   If you get an older version, make sure that the right version of the swift compiler is found first in your `PATH`.
 On macOS, use xcode-select to select and install the latest version, e.g.: